data4share/anonymous_data_share/README.md

- prefix "bat" stands for the tool "BAT", prefix "oss" stands for the tool "OssPolice", prefix "bcd" stands for the method "BCD", prefix "abcd" or not prefix stand for our tool.
+ prefix "bat" stands for the tool "BAT", prefix "oss" stands for the tool "OssPolice", prefix "bcd" stands for the method "BCD", prefix "abcd" or not prefix stand for our tool ModX.

 4. The "*_grouper.pkl" files have the modularization results, which are stored as "Grouper" like classes.
 The definition and usage of the classes can be found in the directory "/utility_scripts".